HashimAbbasJaffery/leartunity/readme.md

 - Manage Categories
 - Change website main colors, and fonts by clicking

+### What's New in this version...

+In this version I have introducts two things.

+- This entire project is now based on SPA, which was created using VUEJS framework in Laravel.
+- Secondly, Now when user create/updates content pleasing I introduced pleasing progress system. that does not confuse users about the progress of uploading content.

+I removed few things in this version.

+- Referral System (It will be introduced again)
+- Multi-language system

 ### Future Update Logs

 - Instructor will be able to start live sessions in this web application. and every follower will recieve the notification about this live session.